bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_1.md

 Pretty simple setup.
 Just added a simple fps system to print the FPS at the top of the window.
 We need to setup our canvas for our simulation.
 We will just use a simple image constrained to our `SIM_SIZE` variable.
-You can organize your code how you feel, but I will be breaking out the code from the original example into seperate files for readability.
+You can organize your code how you feel, but I will be breaking out the code from the original example into separate files for readability.

 ```rust
 // image.rs